 Zettai Takasa no Seigen(絶対高さの制限(ぜったいたかさのせいげん)) - is a restriction in place to prevent one from building anything over 10 or 12 meters high.

 Nichiei Kisei (日影規制(にちえいきせい)) - is a restriction to ensure that the surrounding buildings get a certain number of sunlight hours.
-For
+For example, A building within X meters has to receive X number of sunlight hours per day during the winter season.
+This restriction also affects the height and shape of the sort of house you can build.

 How big/small?